Median scoring rules now supported! *

 - POINTSAGHIGH: Points-against, higher is better (substitutes as a strength of schedule measurement for some hosting sites).
 Considered a “non-firm” tiebreaker for calculations.

-- SOS: Strength of Schedule.
+- SOS (iOS – n/a): Strength of Schedule.
 Note for large multi-conference leagues this can cause multiple adverse effects as the program can no longer exclude games from the “other” conference when determining “relevant” games.
 To compensate, when there are many remaining games the program will not include this or any later tiebreaker in the calculations so as to improve calculation speed, and in the playoff odds displayed under T (tied) the percentage will refer to the amount of scenarios that the SOS tiebreaker may come into play for that team.
 A continual work-in-progress to improve on.

 - Tiebreakers in the App preceded by “BID” are for leagues that utilize a “best-in-division” method to select wildcard teams in multi-division leagues (e.g. MyFantasy, Fleaflicker).